 Energy systems are the complex physiological mechanisms our bodies use in order to fulfill energy demands.
 Now, energy requirements vary according to both overall activity and specific demands.
 You need the energy to get up, stay awake, work, eat, even when you sleep.
 However, the type of energy you need demands very much on the circumstances.
 Short and explosive movements do not require the same energy output as longer and slower paced activities.
 In those terms, sprinting requires different energy systems to work, compared to walking your dog.

-BJJ is one of the rare sports that requires both the aerobic and anaerobic energy systems.
+BJJ is one of the rare sports that require both the aerobic and anaerobic energy systems.
 Knowing or practicing only one aspect of the sport is going to result in poor performance.
-For example, an MMA fighter who does not box is not going to make it far.
+For example, an MMA fighter who does not train grappling is not going to make it far.
 The same holds true in training cardio for BJJ.
-An athlete with good anaerobic capabilities is going to find himself struggling without the proper aerobic conditioning.
+An athlete with good anaerobic capabilities is going to find himself struggling without the proper aerobic conditioning, and vice versa.

-The anaerobic energy system is a more complex one than the aerobic, and is in turn divided into further sub-systems.
+The anaerobic energy system is a more complex one than the aerobic and is in turn divided into two further sub-systems.
 It is important to note that all energy systems work in unison, feeding off each other.
-You can’t use one exclusively without touching the others.
-In anaerobic terms, this is even more important, since there’s no oxygen to act as a substrate.
+You can’t use one exclusively without engaging the others.
+In anaerobic terms, this is even more important, since there’s no oxygen to act as a fuel source.

 Anaerobic exercise is a short, high-intensity activity where your body’s demand for oxygen exceeds the oxygen supply available.
 Therefore, anaerobic exercise is not dependent on oxygen.
 Some examples of anaerobic exercise are Powerlifting, sprinting, and interval training.
 In grappling martial arts, anaerobic energy is important for quick, explosive movements.
 A good example is what you experience in a scramble.
-Scrambles are short and fast, and this requires the support of the anaerobic energy system.
+Scrambles are short fast and unpredictable, requiring the support of the anaerobic energy system.
 You can’t have cardio for BJJ without working on the anaerobic system during your conditioning.

 Cardio For BJJ